SmruthiRajmohan/Travel-Process-Management/README.md

-# Travel-Process-Management

-A travel request approval workflow is one of the most essential workflows for companies whose employees often need to travel for business.

-Lack of a proper travel request workflow poses the following challenges:

-* A request and approval process that uses spreadsheets and emails is difficult to manage with scale and is not transparent
-* Travel plans are often made at the last minute, resulting in high ticket costs
-* No control over travel costs, budget limits and approvals required
+#  Automate the Decision-Making process using Machine learning with Minimal Manual Intervention

+Decision-making is regarded as the cognitive process resulting in the selection of a belief or a course of action among several alternative possibilities.
+Every decision-making process produces a final choice or a recommendation.

+In Multinational Companies, Banks or Hospitals, the decision-making process could be quite complex, difficult to manage and time-consuming.
+Hence resulting in a very cumbersome process.

-This code pattern aims to automate the travel process by taking into consideration the rules for approval or other recommendations and builds a decision tree.
-The algorithm receives an initial feature from the user and determines the various paths leading to the final recommendation.
-Next by asking questions to the user, it determines the right path to the leaf, which in turn contains the desired recommendation.
+This code pattern aims to automate the travel process by taking into consideration the rules for approval or other recommendations and building a Decision Tree Classification model.
+Initially, the user enters the feature and its value.
+The Algorithm will look up the built Decision Tree model and will search for the optimal possible paths which can lead to the decision/ recommendation.
+Then, the system will start asking relevant questions from the user and based on the answers given by users.
+Finally, we get a recommendation.

-It aims to provide a generic model which can take in a set of rules leading to a recommendation and generate a tree, that can be traversed to obtain information.
+This way, we reduce the manual intervention and complexity of any such Decision Making Process, thereby resulting in a generic solution to a complex problem.

+When the reader has completed this code pattern, they will understand how to:

+* Create and run a Jupyter notebook in Watson Studio.
+* Use Object Storage to access data and configuration files.
+* Learn about Decision Tree Classification Model in Scikit-learn
+* Decoding a built Decision Tree for traversal
+* Work with Pandas to preprocess, clean and deal with nans.

 ## Included components